taylorflatt/client-server/Scripts/README.md

 ### Concurrent Clients Test
 The script will test batches of clients against the server by connecting them quickly and running some basic commands to verify multiple clients can connect and simultaneous IO can occur.
 Finally, the script will wait until all of the clients are collected before exiting.

-The script takes two arguments:
+The script can take multiple arguments:
-- _NUM_BATCHES_: The number of batches of 100 clients that will be created to run on the server.
+- -n _NUM_BATCHES_: The number of batches of 100 clients that will be created to run on the server.
-- _NUM_CYCLES_: The number of types the sequence of commands will be run by each client.
+- -c _NUM_CYCLES_: The number of types the sequence of commands will be run by each client.
+- -l: Enables line rewriting so the terminal isn't saturated with the client creation information.
+- -h: Prints the help message.

 Usage:
 ```
-./concurrent_clients_test.sh NUM_BATCHES NUM_CYCLES
+./concurrent_clients_test.sh -n NUM_BATCHES -c NUM_CYCLES [-hl]
 ```

 In order to properly run the script, perform the following actions: